 - Editorial Recommendations

 While some rogues have attempted to ‘game the system’ by making fraudulent purchases or reviews in an attempt to cheat Amazon’s algorithm, these black hat tactics are very likely to be punished when they are inevitably uncovered by Amazon’s team.

 A Brand Store is like a branded miniature E-Commerce store within Amazon that gives brand owners a great deal of creative control over how their products are presented.

 They also have the benefit of being one of the few places on the platform where users will not find competitive Amazon ads: You have consumers’ undivided attention here.

 These stores are a chance to take your content to the next level, with more lifestyle oriented video that tells the story of your brand beyond the marketing specific product features – though there is plenty of room for that too.
 Logistically, this makes a convenient landing page for marketing efforts off Amazon as well and a useful anchor for tracking KPIs.

 1.4.
 Amazon Advertising: Sponsored Display Ads (Beta)

 Amazon Sponsored Display Ads combine “Sponsored Products” and “Display Ads” which we will get into in more detail in the next section.
 Like Sponsored Products, no assets are needed.
 These Amazon ads are generated based on the product listing and link directly to a product details page.
 Of course, this means they are exclusive to brands selling on Amazon.

-Unlike traditional “Sponsored Products” which appear on Amazon in search results and product pages, they appear off Amazon, on third-party websites and apps.
+Unlike traditional “Sponsored Products” which appear on Amazon platform in search results and product pages, they appear off Amazon, on third-party websites and apps.
 These ads appear only when they are relevant to the consumer: For example, when they searched for keywords relevant to your products or customers who previously purchased your products.

 Brands also have the option to pay for these ads by impression, instead of by click.